zac-heisey/bodywise-v2/_drafts/deadlifts-your-new-best-friend.md

 * Keep the bar in a straight line from floor to hips
 * Don’t overextend your hips in the full extended stance

+>
+>
 > Author Halley Tollner, DPT, one of Bodywise PT's finest, has been treating as a Licensed Physical Therapist for about five years.
+Check out her bio in the 'Our Team' page under "About Us" on the home screen.